 I came up with the idea for automatic tweets primarily as a support for people who are starting out their professional Twitter presence.
-Such Twitter newbies often want to keep a tiny bit of tweets going out to their profile every once in a while, so it doesn’t look deserted until they got thoroughly used to everything and start using it on daily bases.
-This is without doubt, incredibly useful for starters but also it requires a bit of care and fine-tuning on the start.
+Such Twitter newbies often want to keep a tiny bit of tweets going out to their profile every once in a while, so it doesn’t look deserted until they got thoroughly used to everything and start using it on daily basis.
+This is without a doubt, incredibly useful for starters but also it requires a bit of care and fine-tuning at the start.
 That’s why I put this guide up here with only a few simple steps and some background information.

 There are also other useful tools out there that support professional Twitter influencers in many ways, but these usually cost that kind of money that new users wouldn’t invest.
 I hope the following steps on Twitter automation are useful for you.

 What should you let a machine tweet out?
 You’re not going to verify the content that is posted under your name so, if you’re not automating your own content, you better make sure that nothing inappropriate or awkward hits your feed.
 Most of all popular publishers offer some kind of feed syndication that you can use for this purpose.
 You just need to copy the RSS URL into your clipboard or note it down elsewhere for step three.